Max Beesley: Acting

+Voice and advertising

-Beesley has been the narrator for several TV advertisements, including ITV, NFU Mutual's insurance, Energizer's lithium batteries, and PC World.
+Beesley is also a voice over artist and has worked for multiple TV advertisements and documentaries including ITV, NFU Mutual's insurance, Energizer's lithium batteries, and PC World.
 He also provided the voiceover for Manchester United's season review DVD.
-In 2011, he appeared in a TV campaign for the UK recruitment company Jobsite, and was also featured on their homepage.
-Beesley narrated the documentary Chatsworth, shown on BBC One in May 2012.
+He appeared in a TV campaign for the UK recruitment company Jobsite, and was also featured on their homepage.

 Music

 Beesley is also a session musician, and solo artist, having had a successful career before becoming an actor.
 He was a chorister at Manchester Cathedral and studied at Chetham's School of Music.
 He also studied percussion and classical piano at the Guildhall School of Music & Drama with soul singer Omar and toured with the Brand New Heavies on keyboards and percussion.
-He has also toured or recorded with George Benson, Earth Wind and Fire, Stevie Wonder, The JB's and Zero7.
+He has also toured or recorded with George Benson, Earth, Wind & Fire, Stevie Wonder, The JB's and Zero 7.
 He is also a vibraphone player.

 Beesley has performed in concert as a percussionist and pianist for Robbie Williams, Take That, Jamiroquai, and the Paul Weller Movement.
 He played percussion and piano at Williams' Knebworth gigs in summer 2003 and at Hyde Park for Live 8 London.
 Williams' first concert of his Close Encounters Tour in Perth on 30 November 2006 saw Beesley as percussionist for the second half of the show.
 He also played drums during the performance of "Rudebox" at Williams' second Brisbane concert and during a BBC Electric Proms show.

-Beesley was a member of the jazz band Incognito, but in 1994, after an eight-month tour with them, decided to end his music career and start acting.
+In 1989, at the age of 18, his first ever boss was Paul Weller.
+In 1993, Beesley was a member of the jazz band Incognito, but in 1994, after an eight-month tour with them, decided to end his music career and start acting.
 On 28 October 2006, Beesley appeared as a special guest pianist for James Brown during his performance at the Roundhouse in London as part of the BBC's Electric Proms festival.
 In 2020, he recorded his first solo album titled Groove Spectrum at Capitol Studios in Los Angeles with Grammy-winning producer/mixer Al Schmitt mixing the album.
 It features Paul Weller, Robbie Williams, Fred Durst, Lisa Stansfield, jazz pianist Christian Sands, Tommy Blaize, Antonique Smith, John Turrell, Omar, and Francci Richards.
 A multi-instrumentalist, Beesley wrote, played, and scored the album.

+He recorded his first solo instrumental album Zeus in January 2023 in Los Angeles with luminaries Steve Gadd, Walt Fowler, Christian Sands, Dean Parks, Luis Conte, and producing collaborator Jerry Meehan on bass.
+The album will be released towards the end of 2023 through Legere Records and features the vibraphone, one of the instruments Beesley is mainly associated with.
+He wrote, arranged, mixed, and produced the album under his "Max Beesley's HIGH VIBES" banner, and will tour the record in 2024 in both Europe and Japan.
+Critics cite the record as being heavily influenced by the music of Herbie Hancock, The Brecker Brothers, and vibraphonist Roy Ayers.